IsaacSchemm/DeviantArtFs/DeviantArtFs.Stash.Marshal/README.md

         }
 	}

-See the StashTree project for a more concrete example.
+See the StashTree project in the DeviantArtFs source code repository for a more concrete example.